 To support the CCG and its practices in addressing equality, diversity and health inequalities, we have profiles describing the differing challenges each of our seven localities have.

-Please download our Annual Report to view some of the actions taken last year which demonstrate our compliance with the Equality duty how as well as our strategic plan for 2016-20; covering how we intend to make sure that equality, diversity and health inequalities values are at the core of everything we do.
+Please download our Equality, Diversity and Inequalities Annual Report to see some of the actions taken last year which demonstrate our compliance with the Equality duty.

 NHS Workforce Race Equality Standard

-Please see the latest WRES data for the CCGs.
+Please see the latest WRES data for the CCG.